Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_End-User_UAI_Images.md

     ncn-w001# cray artifacts get boot-images $SESSION_ID/rootfs rootfs.squashfs
     ```

-1. Mount the squashfs and create a tarball.
+1. Mount the SquashFS and create a tarball.

-    1. Create a directory to mount the squashfs:
+    1. Create a directory to mount the SquashFS:

         ```
         ncn-w001# mkdir -v mount